benefits both individuals and neighborhoods,

 - Green Jobs

 - Improved environments increase value to housing and other development

 Through a partnership with Fresh Coast Capital, our aim is to improve the food system while creating attractive and viable communities requiring intentional economic strategies aimed at the promotion of healthy community living through green stormwater infrastructure installations.
 We address the needs described above by promoting the growth of the small urban farming community, coordinating resources within an improved food system while enhancing economic opportunities in the food and agricultural fields.

 Urban Farmer and Food System Certification Teen Internship Program (Teens 15-19) includes classroom education, field experience and a community service project.
-Applications for this program will be made available February 1, 2018 and accepted until May 15, 2018.
+The Internship application is available for download and accepted until May 15, 2018.
 This program will begin June 18, 2018 and run for 6 weeks, ending the week of July 28.
 Each intern will attend training 9-11am Monday through Wednesday and is expected to participate in the urban farmers market for 3 Saturdays during their internship.

 *Learn why urban agriculture is good for the environment and the community

 *How to grow vegetables and flowers at the Well Farm at Voris Field